An application of the Maslov complex germ method to the 1D nonlocal Fisher-KPP equation: Introduction

 \section{Introduction}

-Integro-differential equations (IDEs) of reaction-diffusion (RD) type are the theoretical basis for a study of nonlinear phenomena with long-range interactions in condensed matter physics, chemical kinetics, population biology, and other fields of nonlinear science.
+Integro-differential equations (IDEs) of reaction--diffusion (RD) type are the theoretical basis for a study of nonlinear phenomena with long-range interactions in condensed matter physics, chemical kinetics, population biology, and other fields of nonlinear science.

 Nonlocal versions of the classical Fisher \cite{fisher37} and Kolmogorov--Petrovskii--Piskunov \cite{kpp37} (Fisher--KPP) population equation can describe the nonlinear phenomena inherent in RD systems even for one-species population dynamics, such as formation of population patterns \cite{murray1} and spatially localized lumps \cite{lopez2}, clustering \cite{lopez1}, propagation of traveling and spiral waves \cite{murray1,okubo}, and stability of steady states \cite{kuehn}.

+In study of nonlinear phenomena, pattern formation processes are of a special interest.
+Spatially or spatiotemporal structures can arise in nonlinear systems being far from equilibrium when a system is in an unstable state.
+In conditions where instability can break homogeneity the system passes into a spatially inhomogeneous stable state which is recognized as a space pattern.
+Knowledge of these features of nonlinear systems renders better understanding the nature of their evolution.
+The above examples are essentially particular manifestations of the general pattern formation phenomena.

-Mathematical modeling of these phenomena contributes to comprehension of the cancer morphogenesis (see, e.g., \cite{murray1,murray2,meinhardt}) and the tumor growth \cite{swanson, wang, perez}.
+Mathematical modeling of these phenomena contributes to comprehension of the cancer morphogenesis (see, e.g., \cite{murray1,murray2,meinhardt}) and the tumor growth \cite{swanson,wang,perez}.
 The population dynamics under external influences is of particular interest from the standpoint of possible process control.
 The external factors are modeled by the variable coefficients in the integro-differential Fisher--KPP equation.
 Equations of this type are mathematically complex, and only few exact integration methods are available to solve them.
-The Fisher--KPP equation with local \cite{cherniha} and nonlocal \cite{lev-trif-shpv1} terms was considered in the framework of symmetry analysis \cite{ovsyannikov,ibragimov,olver,bluman}.
+The Fisher--KPP equation with nonlocal \cite{lev-trif-shpv1} terms was considered in the framework of symmetry analysis \cite{olver,bluman}.
 Following this approach, we can find the coefficients that admit a symmetry group of the equation and construct a family of associated particular exact solutions.
 Solutions for traveling waves have been found for a reduced Fisher--KPP equation having the only wave independent variable that simplifies the construction of an exact solution in some special cases \cite{maruvka1,maruvka2,volpert,mei}.

 Approximate methods provide additional possibilities in constructing analytical solutions.
 An example is the effective particle method \cite{belmonte}, which is in fact the well-known collective coordinate method (see \cite{bishop1} and references therein).
 It was originally proposed for Lagrangian equations and then adapted to the classical (local) Fisher--KPP equation.
 The method is simple and convenient to use, but, unfortunately, the accuracy of the relevant approximate solutions has never been evaluated or discussed.
 To solve the Fisher--KPP equation in a traveling wave study, homotopy analysis was used (for more details, see, e.g., \cite{he,shakeel}).